jvvyas/Final-Project/README.md

 # Final-Project

-# Topic:
+## Topic of this Project:

-Covid 19 Vaccine Hesitancy level Analysis
+- Covid 19 Vaccine Hesitancy level Analysis.

+- The objective of this project is to analyzed and predict the impact on the outcomes of the pendemic in following years.
+The datasets which we will be using for statistical calculations and other technology libraries will displays the trends and predict the outcome accordingly.

 - Data Sources: